Namgay282004/AS2025-02230290-DAM202/Assignments/Assignment1_Report.md

 - **Stopword analysis and removal**: Generated initial word clouds to visualize corpus content, then systematically removed common English stopwords to focus on medical terminology

 ![](img/1.png)

 *Lots of stopwords which is not relavent to the corpus*

 ![](img/2.png)

-*Stopwords removed and tells a lot about the corpus*
+*Stopwords removed and understand a lot about the corpus*

 #### 2.3.2 Tokenization Strategy